 Many cities are approaching these same issues in ways that are referred to as 'smart development' or 'smart cities'.
-They use new technologies to improve 'intelligence' on how the city operates (and, importantly, how people operate within it) and improve the efficiency of the response.
+They use new technologies to improve intelligence on how the city operates (and, importantly, how people operate within it) and improve the efficiency of the response.
 It's about gathering good data in timely, cost-effective and efficient ways.
+In other words, getting access to information when it's needed, where it's needed, both cheaply and quickly.